 What does ‘request a quote’ mean?

-It is a term used mainly by businesses who need to find out the actual cost before purchasing.
+It is a term used mainly by businesses that need to find out the actual cost before purchasing.
 To inquire how much the products or services will be is often referred to as a request for a quote.
 This purchasing step is often used to ask for a better price, like being compared with other businesses.
 It is, therefore, quite normal to have to send out many quotes, and not every one of them will turn into a sale.
-And yes, you really want to make this process as easy as possible for the person inquiring and manage this, so you don’t waste too much time yourself.
+And yes, you really want to make this process as easy as possible for the person inquiring and managing this, so you don’t waste too much time yourself.